William-OD/Hot-Onset/README.md

 This data is saved to 'Full_Run_v{version number}.csv'

 ## Data Analysis
 Analysis of these gathered data points is processed in 'Data_Analysis.ipynb'.

+Further documentation for this project is incomplete and will be updated in the near future.